Texas Immigration Court

 Immigration Court FAQs

-A notice to appear is the first document you will receive once you are referred from United States Citizenship and Immigration Services (USCIS).
+A notice to appear is the first document you will receive once you are referred by the United States Citizenship and Immigration Services (USCIS).
 If you receive one, it means that you are in the United States illegally and that the government is seeking to deport you.

 Talk to a lawyer if you have received a notice to appear.
 There may be several immigration options available that would allow you to remain in the United States.

-It is advisable to have a lawyer come to your first immigration hearing.
-In fact, the judge may recommend that you bring one, since immigration law matters are extremely complex.
+It is advisable to have a lawyer when you come to your first immigration hearing.
+In fact, the judge may recommend that you bring one since immigration law matters are extremely complex.